KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 * iCloud containers of your app
 * All data your app exchanges with a web server, e.g. user logins, personal information

-iOS apps are sandboxed for a lot of good reasons, so don’t forget that **any SDK you include in your app runs inside your app’s sandbox**, and has access to everything your app has access to.
+Apple enforces iOS app sandboxing for good reasons, so don't forget that **any SDK you include in your app runs inside your app’s sandbox**, and has access to everything your app has access to.

 What’s the worst that a malicious SDK could do?